 Eight questions of equal marks are to be set, two in each of the four sections (A-D).
 Questions of sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one from each section.
 The fifth question may be attempted from any section.
-Each question will carry 8 marks.
+Each question will carry 08 marks.

 Concept of Entrepreneur: Meaning, functions, need, types and role played in economic development.
 Concept of Entrepreneurship: Meaning of Entrepreneurship, factors affecting the growth of Entrepreneurship.
 Entrepreneurial motivation and leadership.
+Barriers to Entrepreneurship, Entrepreneurial Traits.